 - Program Length: Many last less than a year

 - Certification Options: FAA Certificate

 Associate degree programs in airframe technology are comprised of both classroom lectures and practical laboratory sessions.
 Some specific course examples are:

 - Ground operation, service and cleaning

 - Aircraft electrical systems

-- Airframe inspection
+- Airframe inspection and repair